emee-dev/apicize/app/src-tauri/help/running-tests.md

 > Use **Sequential** Group Item Execution for a Group when setting variables in a Request's test to be used by subsequent Requests

+## Seeding Data

+You can maintain them in a JSON or CSV file separate from your workbook.
+This may be useful if you have a large set of test cases that you want to maintain outside of Apicize.
+Seed data can be used from the Apicize CLI runner.

+Some things to keep in mind when using Seeded data:

+1. Each row will be executed sequentially for Requests and Groups being tested.
+The specified number of runs, concurrency, etc. will all be applied
+2. As a security measure, the Seed file **must** be in the same directory or child directory as the workbook.
+3. When using a JSON file, if the file contains a scalar value (string, number, etc.) or ab array of scalar values, a variable named **data** will be set.

 ## Viewing Results

 After a request is processed, the test flask icon will be colored: